Wildfires & Air Quality

 • Conditions can change with the weather.
 Depending on the weather, wildfire smoke can stay several hundred feet in the air or drop all the way down to the ground.
 This is one of the reasons why the Department runs monitors at ground level that measure air quality 365 days every year.

-See below or visit our Air Quality Monitoring page to view the hourly AQI animated map and look for Orange (Unhealthy for Sensitive Groups) or Red (Unhealthy) colors in your area.
+See below or visit our Air Quality Monitoring page to view the hourly AQI animated map and look for Orange (Unhealthy for Sensitive Groups), Red (Unhealthy), Purple (Very Unhealthy), and Maroon (Hazardous) colors in your area.

 Current Air Quality Forecast

-• When impacts are severe, widespread, or lengthy, the Department will distribute press releases and post information on our website.
+• When impacts are severe, widespread, or lengthy, the Department will distribute press releases.

 • Visit with your family physician for advice on managing the health impacts of wildfire smoke.